 Advantages of Cordwood Building

-Cordwood construction is energy efficient (a 16″ cordwood wall has approximately an R value of 20), sustainable and offers a great alternative for those looking to build an inexpensive retreat.
+Cordwood construction is energy efficient (a 16″ cordwood wall has approximately an R-value of 20), sustainable and offers an excellent alternative for those looking to build an inexpensive retreat.

 Every cordwood building becomes a DIY project, and much of the construction can be done without professional help.

 Once a cordwood wall is built, it is finished inside and out as it doesn’t require additional work.

 Cordwood building is a money saver and it all depends on how much of the work you can do yourself.
-The cost of your cordwood construction could be less than half of conventional construction.
+The cost of your cordwood construction could be less than half of conventional structure.
 It is estimated somewhere between $40 and $45 per square foot.

 You won’t need heavy equipment or machinery during the construction phases as the logs are easy to handle and light enough to be lifted.

 Any shape can be built with cordwood building and you are not constricted by the traditional rectangular shape.
 You can have curved walls in your home if you wish so.

 Cordwood building can be used for smaller projects (tool sheds, chicken coops, etc.) as well and becomes an addiction after you complete your first project and realize how easy it is to build using this technique.